Sparko-io/block-free-emails/README.md

 ## Features
 - 🔒 Uses the curated `FREE_EMAIL_DOMAINS` list out of the box.
-- 🚫 Blocks by blacklist or flips to whitelist mode when you need to allow only corporate domains.
+- 🚫 Blocks via a configurable blocklist or flips to allowlist mode when you need to restrict access to corporate domains.
 - 🧩 Accepts a custom validator for advanced policies (regex, database checks, etc.).
 - ♻️ Works as a normal Better Auth plugin – simply drop it into your `betterAuth` configuration.